hugogass/cvg-git-guide/README.md

-Overview
+# Overview
 My guide to using Git

-Usage
+# Usage
-Click on GitHub-1 icon
+1 Click on GitHub-1 icon
-On top left, look at Existing Repositories
-Select repository (or)
-Press + and Clone
+2 On top left, look at Existing Repositories - Select repository 3 (or) Press + and Clone
-Open repository with File Explorer
+4 Open repository with File Explorer
-Double click and create README file
+5 Double click and create README file
-Change the.txt to .md (markdown)
+6 Change the.txt to .md (markdown)
-Open with Notepad
+7 Open with Notepad

-Finish